damienbod/Localization.SqlLocalizer.docs/docs/source/docs/quickstart.rst

 	},

-See EfCore for more details on installing updating a provider
+See EF Core for more details on installing updating a provider

 https://blogs.msdn.microsoft.com/dotnet/2016/11/16/announcing-entity-framework-core-1-1/